Yakiimo – 焼き芋 (Roasted Japanese Sweet Potatoes)

 3. When done baking, slice open (either long-ways or short-ways).
 The peel should come right off.

-4. Top with honey, cinnamon, flakey sea salt, or brown sugar and enjoy!
+4. Feel free to top with any of the optional toppings: honey, cinnamon, flakey sea salt, or brown sugar, and enjoy!

 • Cook Time: 90 minutes